HiveTrace/HiveTraceRed/docs/getting-started/installation.rst

 Next Steps
 ----------

+:doc:`quickstart-api` - Run your first test with cloud APIs

-:doc:`quickstart` - Run your first red teaming test
+:doc:`quickstart-local` - Run your first test on-premise with Ollama